Karimshady81/ShopProject/README.md

 ## 🪄 Overview

-This project was built step-by-step by following the **ASP.NET Core 6 Fundamentals** path.
+The project combines ASP.NET Core MVC and Blazor Server components to deliver both traditional server-rendered pages and rich, interactive UI experiences.
-Each branch represents a different milestone from the course, starting with MVC basics and progressing toward a complete, functional web app with authentication.
+Each branch represents a different milestone , starting with MVC basics and progressing toward a complete, functional web app with authentication.

 ---